This site requires a more recent version of Adobe Flash Player to function properly.

 Overcapacity in the steel industry

-Overcapacity in the steel industry has hit margins for many operators, as steel mills globally are running at around two-thirds of their actual capacity on average.
+Overcapacity in the steel industry has hit margins for many operators, as steel mills globally are running at around 70% of their actual capacity on average.
 While this saves some costs, there are significant fixed costs that cause margins to compress when capacity is not optimal.
 As demand bounces back and capacity is optimized, we expect a recovery in margins for the likes of U.S. Steel.

 Increasing demand from emerging markets